bclement14/EchoScribe/README.md

 Realizing others might have similar goals – whether for novel writing, creating campaign summaries, session recaps for players, or other creative uses – the idea formed to transform these scripts into a more robust, automated, and shareable library.

 That's where this version of EchoScribe comes from.
 It has been significantly refactored and improved from those initial scripts into a structured, installable Python library (`echoscribe`) with considerable assistance from Large Language Models (Gemini 2.5 Pro, GPT-4o, and Claude 3.7 Sonnet*).
 The goal of this LLM-guided refactoring was to consolidate the steps, enhance robustness, add proper error handling, improve maintainability through modern Python practices, incorporate unit testing, increase usability, and prepare the code for open-sourcing on GitHub.
 The development involved an iterative process of generation, detailed review, and refinement.

-Okay, here's a TL;DR version summarizing the key points from the detailed "Context and Origin" story:

 ---